arsonor/AI-Powered-Knowledge-Assistant-for-Audio-Prod/README.md

 - Analyze Ranking Strategy: retrieve at the article-level first based on 'title' and 'tags' attributes, then at the chunk-level
 - Try other techniques: hybrid search (combining keyword and semantic search), re-ranking, ...

+I first tested to increase chunk size with a new dynamic method that don't cut sentences in the middle (see in[`1-arsonor_parse.ipynb`](notebooks/1-arsonor_parse.ipynb)).
+This resulted in two new data json files:
+- "arsonor_chunks_300_50" (300 words chunks with 50 words overlap)
+- "arsonor_chunks_350_30" (350 words chunks with 30 words overlap)

+The Hit Rate and MRR results improved quite a lot with Minsearch, Text-search boosted.
+But the highest results were obtained when I replaced Minsearch by Elasticsearch:
+- for 300_50 chunks: Hit rate 87%, MRR 61%
+- for 350_30 chunks: Hit rate 86%, MRR 59%

+I then tested vector-search with different models of Sentence Transformers (multi-lingual paraphrase) and two Huggingface "specialized in french language" (camemBert and mBert).
+But to my great disappointment, the results were not up to par:

+I have no explanation why the metrics don't improve at all with vector-search.
+You can watch yourself in [`3-embeddings_rag_evaluation.ipynb`](notebooks/3-embeddings_rag_evaluation.ipynb)

+I don't know either why they improved between Minsearch boosted and a basic elasticsearch text-search without boost.

+So, the actual system in the pipeline is finally this one:
+- dataset `arsonor_chunks_300_50.json`
+- text-search elasticsearch

 ### RAG flow evaluation

 I used the LLM-as-a-Judge method 2 metric to evaluate the quality of the answers.

-For `gpt-4o-mini`, in a sample with 200 records, I had:
+For `gpt-4o-mini`, in a sample with 200 records, I had the following results:

+With arsonor_chunks_240_20:
+- RELEVANT           98%
+- PARTLY RELEVANT    1.5%
+- NON RELEVANT       0.5% (it's just one actually totally relevant)

+With arsonor_chunks_300_50:
 - RELEVANT           98.5%
-- PARTLY_RELEVANT    1.5%
+- PARTLY RELEVANT    1.5%